kwaldenphd/facial-recognition/README.md

 CNET's Alfred Ng has a great overview of some of the legal challenges being posted to facial recognition technologies.
 - Alfred Ng, ["Facial recognition's fate could be decided in 2021"](https://www.cnet.com/news/facial-recognitions-fate-could-be-decided-in-2021) *CNET* (11 December 2020)

+Select one or two of these lawsuits and explore the provided resources.

+Questions to consider:

 Additional resources for a few specific cases.